pepstock-org/Charba-Wiki/docs/charts/Bar.md

 | Name | Description
 | :- | :-
 | backgroundColor | The fill color of the bar.
+| base | Base value for the bar in data units along the value axis.
 | borderColor |  The color of the bar border.
 | borderSkipped | Which edge to skip drawing the border for.
 | borderRadius | The bar border radius (in pixels).